o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

             OverrideController="false"
     ```

-1. Change `OverrideController` to true, so that we can write custom logicinside a controller
+1. Change `OverrideController` to true, so that we can write custom logic inside a controller.

     ```xml
     <Component Name="MyFirstNetworkComponent"